dillon-bostwick/SharkBatch/README.md

 The [Solaris' scheduler](http://pages.cs.wisc.edu/~remzi/solaris-notes.pdf) is a great example of an earlier implementation that was met with success.<br>

-More [Queueing theory stuff](http://dl.acm.org/citation.cfm?doid=321707.321717) with some mathematical proofs behind the effectiveness of varying quanta, benefits over round-robin, etc.
+More [Queueing theory](http://dl.acm.org/citation.cfm?doid=321707.321717) with some mathematical proofs behind the effectiveness of varying quanta, benefits over round-robin, etc.
 <br>

 ## Slice computation via quanta